 Very thin sections, known as ultrathin sections, are needed for studying the ultrastructural features of cells and tissues.
-These sections are usually about 40 to 80 nm in thickness and are observed with the transmission electron microscope.
+These sections are usually about 40 to 80 nm in thickness and are studied with the transmission electron microscope.
 Ultrathin sections can be obtained from samples embedded in a very hard compound, like epoxy-type resins.
 After polymerization, resin blocks are sectioned with a special microtome, the ultramicrotome (Figure 1).
 It is a very sophisticated microtome that can push the sample toward the blade in very short distance intervals (nanometers).
-There is another apparatus, known as ultracrytome, that can get ultrathin sections from frozen tissue.
+There is another apparatus, known as ultracryotome, that can get ultrathin sections from frozen tissue.
 It is used when some molecular features we are interested in are altered during the embedding process.

 The ultramicrotome is designed for cutting by a mechanism similar to the paraffin microtome, but it is much more sophisticated and precise.
 So precise that it is possible to change the section thickness with differences of several nanometers.
 Currently, it is a mechanical device, but in older ultramicrotomes the advance of the sample over the blade was by heating the arm bearing the sample holder.
 By regulating the heat intensity, the arm grew in length by dilatation and so does the section thickness.
 In the current microtomes, the sample holder has a complete built-in system for orientating the surface of the sample with respect to the blade.
 Since sections are extremely thin, any vibration or temperature change may alter the thickness between successive sections.
 Thus, the ultramicrotome should be placed in a room free as possible of vibrations and with a regulated and constant temperature.
 Ultramicrote are usually held in a special table with a mechanism to absorb vibrations.
 There is also an external control panel for setting the sectioning process, including start and stop, thickness, cutting speed; cutting window, lights and other parameters.